wttech/gradle-aem-plugin/README.md

 ##### Tailing incidents

-By default, tailer is buffering cannonade of log entries of level *ERROR* and *WARN* in 5 seconds time window then interactively shows notification.
+By default, tailer is buffering cannonade of log entries of level *ERROR* in 5 seconds time window then interactively shows notification.
 Clicking on that notification will browse to incident log file created containing only desired exceptions.
 These incident files are stored under directory: *build/aem/instanceTail/${instance.name}/incidents/${timestamp}-error.log*.

 Which type of log entries are treated as a part of incident is determined by:

-* property `-Ptail.incidentLevels=[ERROR,WARN]`
+* property `-Pinstance.tail.incidentLevels=[ERROR,WARN]`
-* wildcard exclusion rules defined in file which location is controlled by property `-Ptail.incidentFilterPath=aem/gradle/tail/incidentFilter.txt`
+* wildcard exclusion rules defined in file which location is controlled by property `-Pinstance.tail.incidentFilter=aem/gradle/instanceTail/incidentFilter.txt`

 Sample content of  *incidentFilter.txt* file, which holds a fragments of log entries that will be treated as known issues (notifications will be no longer shown):